arwhirang/DDI-recursive-NN/README.md

 &ensp;The relative distance value in the original position embedding has a range from -21 to 21.
 When the absolute distance value is greater than 5, same vector is given in units of 5.
 &ensp;In the preprocessed test data, the position embedding range is from 0 to 18.
 First, we merge the absolute distance values that share the same vectors, then the range is changed into -9 to 9.
 Secondly, we added 9 to the each distance value, because we do not want unnecessary negative values in the tree nodes.

-&ensp;We do not release code for other tasks because other tasks like ensemble require human hand.
+&ensp;We do not release code for other tasks because other tasks (e.g. "two-stage classification") require human hand.
 However, the other tasks are easy to implement.

 ## Data Format:
 &ensp;After preprocessing step, we separate each pairs into lines.
 Each line contains